 Net income (loss) of consolidated entities attributable to non-controlling interests consists of limited partner interests owned by other investors representing 90% of the total limited partner interests in our consolidated venture capital fund.
 It also included the 50% interest owned by AXA and its subsidiaries in our consolidated joint venture in Australia through March 31, 2011, when we purchased the remaining 50% interest in the Australian joint venture for \$21.4 million.
-During the first three months of 2012, we had a \$7.2 million net gain of consolidated entities attributable to non-controlling interests, due primarily to an \$8.5 million net investment gain attributable to non-controlling interests, due primarily to an \$8.5 million net loss attributable to non-controlling interests of our consolidated venture capital fund (as a result of \$8.9 million of net investment losses).
+During the second quarter of 2012, we had a \$1.3 million net loss of consolidated entities attributable to non-controlling interests, due primarily to a \$1.0 million net investment loss attributable to our consolidated venture capital fund.
+During the first six months of 2012, we had a \$6.0 million net gain of consolidated entities attributable to non-controlling interests, due primarily to an \$7.5 million net gain attributable to our consolidated venture capital fund.